 Tbilisi, the capital of Georgia, is an incredibly intoxicating city.
 Without realising it, you’ll soon become so attached and deeply in love with the place, you’ll find it difficult to leave.
 One of the many charms of the city, and the entire country for that matter, is that it’s a top place to explore for budget travellers.
 It’s extremely affordable and you can find plenty of things to do that won’t break the bank.
 You might even be surprised to discover that there are actually a lot of free things to do in Tbilisi and exploring this cool, beautiful city of the Caucasus is super fun even on a minimal budget.

-So, if you’re planning a trip to the Caucasus and inevitably find yourself in this amazing city, here’s 11 free things to do in Tbilisi, Georgia!
+So, if you’re planning a trip to the Caucasus and inevitably find yourself in this amazing city, here are 11 free things to do in Tbilisi, Georgia!

 Disclaimer: this post contains affiliate links which means I get a commission if you buy a product through my link at no extra cost to you.
 By doing so, I can keep this blog going and continue to create helpful guides for you.